nikki-experiments/my-react-boilerplate/README.md

 ## Install/Update Node.js

 Node is a server framework that allows for asynchronous JavaScript programming on the server.
 Node files (.js files) must be initiated in the command line.
 You can include modules in your application.
-Most notably is NPM (a package manager for Node).
+NPM (a package manager for Node) is included with Node.js.

-Make sure Node.js is installed.
+First make sure Node.js is installed.
 With Homebrew just run the following:

     $ brew install node